Na ro-bhrathan dligheach agus estèatach

 (Herman Dooyeweerd, New Critique of Theoretical Thought, Vol II/ Part I/ Chapt 2/§4 pp 139-140)

-**(FMF) Additional note from the Cambridge Encyclopedia of Language
+**(FMF) Additional note from the Cambridge Encyclopedia of Language:

 "We do not know how to quantify language, so as to be able to say whether all languages have the same 'amounts' of grammar, phonology, or semantic structure.
 There may indeed be important differences in the structural complexity of language, and this possibility needs to be investigated.
 But all languages are arguably equal in the sense that there is nothing intrinsically limiting, demeaning, or handicapping about any of them.
 All languages meet the social and psychological needs of their speakers, are equally deserving of scientific study, and can provide us with valuable information about human nature and society.
 This view is the foundation on which the whole of the present book is based.